eccclesiastes/team-finder/README.md

 # Team finder

 Like the name suggests, this is an app that someone can use to find colleagues needed for a team for an upcoming project in the work environment, built after someone gave me the idea for it after realising the gap inside their company.
-Think of it as Tinder (or Grinder) but for the workplace.
+Think of it as Tinder (or Grindr) but for the workplace.
 This also opened an opportunity to learn lots, such as DOM usage, and creating a non-hardcoded website for the first time.

 ## Features